operas-eu/metrics_portal/src/pages/Docs/markdown/world-reader.en-GB.md

 ```

 ### The `MODES` env variable
 You must define a JSON array in`MODES`, with at least one record.
-The driver will iterate through the array, performing its task once per mode; in a typical case there will only be one entry in the array, however this configuration allows one single driver to query reports from multiple google books accounts.
+The driver will iterate through the array, performing its task once per mode; in a typical case there will only be one entry in the array.

 Each entry of the `MODES` array must contain values for `measure`, `name`, `startDate`, and `config`.